CarletonComputerScienceSociety/website/content/volunteer/_index.md

 Share your feedback and suggestions on logistics proposals in our Discord workspace to help us organize successful events and services.

-### ❓ FAQ Contributor (Coming Soon - 2024)
+### ❓ Resources and FAQ Contributor

-Contribute answers to frequently asked questions to our website.
-Stay tuned for more details on how you can get involved!
+Create articles or contribute answers to frequently asked questions for the [resources page](https://ccss.carleton.ca/resources/) on our website.

-### 💻 Development: Questions Repository Contributor
+### 💻 Open Source Development

-Contribute to the [Computer Science Question Repository](https://questions.carletoncomputerscience.ca/comp2804), a project that helps students practice previous midterm and exam questions from Carleton computer science courses.
-It's a great way to make your first open-source contribution!
-Check out the [contributing guide](https://github.com/CarletonComputerScienceSociety/questions) to get started.
+We often have open-source development opportunities where students can contribute to tech projects to gain some dev experience.
+Check out our [GitHub](https://github.com/CarletonComputerScienceSociety) for examples of past projects, such as the [Computer Science Questions Repository](https://questions.carletoncomputerscience.ca/comp2804).

+While we don’t have any active projects right now, you can sign up to be notified when new opportunities become available.

 <br/>
 <hr/>